gobasu/alchemy/README.md

 end with path similar to this one: /myapp/something/mycontroller/HelloWorld.php, and file body have to be:

-Example Controller
     <?php
     namespace myapp/something/mycontroller;
     class HelloWorld extends /alchemy/app/Controller
     {
     }

-The other one is named "alchemy" and this is a framework package.